Outspending/BiomesAPI/README.md

 ---

+> [!NOTE]
+> BiomesAPI is currently being developed and ain't finished yet

-BiomesAPI is a dependable Custom Biomes API for **Spigot 1.19.3+**.
-This API allows you to create the biomes of your dreams!
-BiomesAPI is easy to use and user-friendly.
+BiomesAPI is a Custom Biome API for Spigot / PaperMC Servers.
+This API allows you to create custom biomes with custom colors.
+This API is also pretty easy to use and user-friendly.

 BiomesAPI was made for servers who are looking for more of an aesthetic feel to their builds.